evilstiefel/discord-timezone-bot/README.md

 Obviously, replace the token with your bot API-key from Discord.

 # Usage
-When you join the bot to your server, there a no default timezones.
+When you join the bot to your server, there are no default timezones configured.
 You can add timezones via the `!time add <timezone>` command.
 Note that all timezones follow the IANA specification as shown on [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](Wikipedia) (column _TZ database name_).
 You can also remove timezones via `!time remove <timezone>`.

 All commands are listed via `!time help`.
 Note that only admins can change the settings for the bot, while all users have access to the list command.